ArianAtapour/GymApplication/README.md

-# WeatherApp
+# GymApplication
- Weather App made for the Threading In C#
+ GymApplication made for the Threading In C#